Rollins School of Public Health: History

-Dr. Rochat a physician and an epidemiologist, has worked in more than 40 countries during his 30 years with CDC, this exposure provided him the opportunity to research around 70,000 instances of unsafe abortion and abortion-related deaths.
-This motivated Rochat and his wife to set up the GEMMA fund with the intention that this would inspire and support students to research in this field.
-They believe that through the dissemination of proper awareness for appropriate use of contraception, sex education, and with the provision for legal and safe induced abortion they could condense nearly all deaths associated with abortion.
+Physician and epidemiologist Dr. Rochat has worked in more than 40 countries during his 30 years with CDC.
+His experience has provided him the opportunity to research around 70,000 instances of unsafe abortion and abortion-related deaths.
+His research motivated Rochat and his wife to set up the GEMMA fund to inspire and support students to research in this field.
+They believe that through the dissemination of proper awareness for appropriate use of contraception, sex education, and with the provision for legal and safe induced abortion, they could condense nearly all deaths associated with abortion.

 GEMMA Seminar

-GEMMA seminar is a public-health course that solely focuses on abortion and concentrates on tackling the concerns of abortion involving medical, ethical, legal, human rights, and religious views.
-This course is taught by Dr.Rochat and Dr.Lathrop with other guest lecturers and is available for enrollment in each spring.
+GEMMA seminar is a public health course that solely focuses on abortion and concentrates on tackling the concerns of abortion involving medical, ethical, legal, human rights, and religious views.
+This course is taught by Dr. Rochat and Dr. Lathrop with guest lecturers and is available for enrollment each spring.

 Student Grants

-Grants up to USD 700 are granted through the GEMMA awards program.

-Graduate students of Emory University who possess practical research experience can apply for this scholarship through the GEMMA awards program for activities, events, research, or any programs that contribute to raising awareness and subsequently may help in the elimination of deaths associated with abortion.
+The Gemma awards program gives grants up to US$700.
+Graduate students of Emory University who possess practical research experience can apply for a grant through the GEMMA awards program for activities, events, research, or any programs that contribute to raising awareness and helping to eliminate deaths associated with abortion.

-Students can also avail of this scholarship to assist them in publishing their research findings or their thesis, related to this topic.
+Students can also use the grant to assist them in publishing their research findings or their thesis related to this topic.

 Events and Collaborations

-GEMMA provides opportunities for collaboration with various organizations like the World Health Organization, International Planned Parenthood, Global Doctors for Choice.
+GEMMA provides opportunities for collaboration with such organizations as the World Health Organization, International Planned Parenthood, and Global Doctors for Choice.